How to initialize LXD¶

 The tool asks a series of questions to determine the required configuration.
 The questions are dynamically adapted to the answers that you give.
 They cover the following areas:

-- Clustering (see About clustering and How to form a cluster)
+- Clustering (see Clusters and How to form a cluster)

 A cluster combines several LXD servers.
 The cluster members share the same distributed database and can be managed uniformly using the LXD client (